BVLC/caffe/installation.md

         ...
 ```

+The prequesite homebrew formulae are

+    cmake boost snappy leveldb protobuf gflags glog homebrew/science/opencv

+so follow steps 1-4 for each.

-After you did this the rest of the installation is the same as under 10.8.
+After this the rest of the installation is the same as under 10.8, as long as `clang++` is invoked with `-stdlib=libstdc++` and `-lstdc++` is linked.

 ### CUDA and MKL